rezash121/Data-mining-projects/README.md

 # Data-mining-projects
-I provided this repository for the advanced data mining course.
-There are three phases:\
-1- Apriori algorithm and algorithm\
-2- classification algorithms comparison\
-3- clustering algorithms comparison
+In this project, first, we implemented Apriori and Eclat algorithms for frequent itemset mining.
+We made a comparison of the results (speed, being lossless).
+In the second part, We implemented some classification algorithms (MLP, KNN, Decision tree, Naive Bayes) and compared the accuracy, precision, and recall results.
+We implemented three clustering algorithms (Kmeans, Hierarchical, and DBscan) and compared the results.